xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 or is the main way to consume a particular object, then mention that in the method's description.

+Typedefs should mention at least one place where the signature is used.

 These rules result in a chain of breadcrumbs that a reader can follow to get from any class or method that they might think is relevant to their task all the way up to the class or method they actually need.